-Copying Amazon’s playbook, Walmart3 and Target4 entered the scene in 2019, and more retailers and pharmaceutical companies are expected to follow in the coming years.
-So why the big interest?
-In short, RMNs provide retailers and brands with the following opportunities:5
+Amazon, a pioneer in this field since 2012, valued its advertising business at $37.7 billion globally in 2022.
+By 2026, Amazon is anticipated to claim a 13% share of the global digital advertising revenue.
+Copying Amazon’s playbook, Walmart and Target entered the retail media landscape in 2019, paving the way for more retailers and pharmaceutical companies to join in the upcoming years.
+So why the significant interest?
+In short, RMNs provide retailers and brands with the following opportunities:

 - Additional revenue for retailers